 In numerous discussion events, workshops, concerts, festivals as well as exhibitions, we reflect our cultural region anew.
 Together with the newly founded Makerhubs and the region’s universities, we outline new ideas of social cohesion, especially for young people.
 The diverse activities of regional museums and art houses, UNESCO World Heritage sites, churches and organic farming, memorials to the victims of totalitarian systems and many other institutions spread out like a big starry sky.

-the art pieces of 2022 at a glance:
+the art pieces at a glance:

 Stack